awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_prepare_onprem.md

 1. Choose the **Account** tab\.
 In the **Account options** list, scroll down and ensure that **Do not require Kerberos preauthentication** is *not* checked\.
 ![\[Enable Kerberos\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/images/kerberos_enabled.png)

-## Configure DNS conditional forwarders for your on\-premises domain<a name="tutorial_setup_trust_onprem_forwarder"></a>
+## Configure DNS conditional forwarders for your self\-managed domain<a name="tutorial_setup_trust_onprem_forwarder"></a>

 You must set up DNS conditional forwarders on each domain\.
-Before doing this on your on\-premises domain, you will first get some information about your AWS Managed Microsoft AD\.
+Before doing this on your self\-managed domain, you will first get some information about your AWS Managed Microsoft AD\.

-**To configure conditional forwarders on your on\-premises domain**
+**To configure conditional forwarders on your self\-managed domain**

 1. Sign into the AWS Management Console and open the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) at https://console\.aws\.amazon\.com/directoryservicev2/\.